What GOP lawmakers saw at congressional baseball attack

 Rep. Steve Scalise -- as well as a congressional staffer and members of the congressional police force -- was shot in Alexandria, Virginia, in what sources are calling an apparent "deliberate attack."

-Lawmakers who were at the practice described a harrowing scene in interviews on CNN.
+Lawmakers who were at the practice described a harrowing scene in interviews.

-Kentucky Sen. Rand Paul
+Kentucky Sen. Rand Paul to CNN

 "I was in the right-field batting cage outside of the fence line and the first shot rang out.
 And I grew up in the South, so I'm used to hearing an occasional shotgun.
 It didn't sound like a shotgun but it did sound like a rifle.
 Then there were a couple of seconds -- everybody kind of looked up and heard the sound but we were about ready to go back around our business.
 Nobody dropped to the ground.
 Nobody ducked, nobody did anything as far as I could see.